IRON HORSE RULES

 COMPETITION EVENTS AND PLACES AWARDED

 During registration for events, riders must make sure they enter under the right rider division and cycle division.
+Riders must also sign up for the two-man chase, team event, and eliminator during registration.

 BEST OVERALL TEAM AWARD